Inherited Spine Conditions

 - Congenital Lordosis, on the other hand, manifests as an excessive inward curvature of the lower spine, creating a swayback posture.
 Similar to congenital kyphosis, this condition is attributed to abnormal vertebral development and is present at birth.

-- Spondylolisthesis appears as a slipping of one vertebra over another, often caused by a defect in the pars interarticularis, a portion of the vertebra.
+- Spondylolisthesis appears as the slipping of one vertebra over another, often caused by a defect in the pars interarticularis, a portion of the vertebra.
 The displacement can result in a range of symptoms and may require medical intervention.

 - Spondylolysis refers to a specific defect in the pars interarticularis, weakening the vertebra and potentially leading to spondylolisthesis.
 This condition appears asymptomatic and causes lower back pain, particularly in adolescents involved in sports.